khuyentran1401/gallery/startup-calculator/README.md

 ```

 ## More information
-Check the datapane.yaml for input parameter descriptions.
+Check the datapane.yaml for full input parameter descriptions.

 ## Requirements